peppocola/IMPure/README.md

   | Eq
   | Neq
 ```
-A boolean expression could be a boolean constant, an operation on boolean expression or a comparison between arithmetic expressions.
+A boolean expression could be a boolean constant, a boolean variable, an operation on boolean expression or a comparison between arithmetic expressions.
 The available operations on boolean expressions are not, or and and.
 The available comparison operators are less-then, less-equal, greater-then, greater-equal, equal, not-equal.